 The end of slavery in Texas and the South undercut more than just the economic, labor, and social foundations in Texas.
 It undercut doctrinal certainty for white Baptists and Methodists and called into question two of their most valued beliefs: the biblical legitimacy of slavery and the divine appointment of white (and male) supremacy.
 This thesis asks and attempts to answer the question of how white Baptists and Methodists reacted when they were no longer able to practice slavery as a legally sanctioned religiously underpinned institution.
 By examining denominational documents, church minute books, writings by influential Baptist and Methodist figures, and late Nineteenth Century social examinations of freedmen, this project concludes that white Baptists and Methodists readjusted their beliefs to preserve inequality while further separating black from white society which laid the religious, social, and psychological foundations among whites for the foundation and perpetration of Jim Crow.

-History, Humanities, Humanities, General/Other, Religion
+History, Humanities, Humanities, Religion

 Number of Pages

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Reynolds, Timothy "Ashton", "Broken Households: Black and White Baptists and Methodists in Transition in Post-Emancipation Texas" (2019).
 History Theses and Dissertations.
 8.